 The spacious, sunlit lobby holds an air of upscale elegance that, instead of feeling reserved, is inviting.
 The front desk is a single desk, topped with a computer and phone.
 Behind it sits an armoire, containing key cards, a printer and other necessary tools.
 The feeling was like walking into a very large bed and breakfast, not a hotel.

-Despite it’s boutique splendor there are no pretenses at the Omni Majestic.
+Despite it’s boutique splendor there are no pretenses at the Hotel Majestic.
 Every guest, famous or not, young or old, is treated as a welcomed guest- who is soon to be a friend.
 With a ratio of two rooms to one employee you will come to know many employees by name in just a couple of days time- and they will know you, as well.

-Rooms at the Omni Majestic
+Rooms at the Hotel Majestic

 Our arrival was just before that of the Blizzaster 2011– a snow and ice storm that disabled half the states in the US.
 Due to the storm we became stranded in St. Louis.
 (Stranded may be too harsh a word- we were at the only boutique hotel in downtown St. Louis- there are much worse places to be stuck!)
 Our lovely deluxe room had two comfortable beds, a spacious bath and a sitting area.
-But I have two daughters- ages 4 and 6- and that room, while not tiny, was not going to work for a family stuck indoors all day.
+But I had two daughters- ages 4 and 6 at that time- and that room, while not tiny, was not going to work for a family stuck indoors all day.
 I also knew that my husband and I hoped to get some work done during our downtime.